austinmao/reduxity/README.md

 # reduxity

-React-redux via UniRx + Redux.NET for Unity3D
+React-redux via UniRx + Redux.NET for Unity3D += Zenject

-Redux is a modern design pattern that can help with decoupling Unity projects.
+## Motivations

+React-redux is a modern design pattern employed on websites and mobile apps, including Facebook.com.
+This project seeks to port its principles and practices to Unity3D.
 To understand how Reactive Programming and Redux can be incorporated into your project, follow these steps:

+### Why React

-First, read [this well written blog post](https://ornithoptergames.com/reactiverx-in-unity3d-part-1/) on reactive programming in Unity3D.
-This already improves on the classical Unity3D approach of reading keyboard inputs -> converting to velocity -> applying movement to a character.
+First, read [this well written blog post](https://ornithoptergames.com/reactiverx-in-unity3d-part-1/) on reactive programming in Unity3D using UniRx.
+This takes a classic character movement example and decouples reading keyboard/mouse inputs -> converting to velocity -> applying movement to a character.

-However, note that there is still coupling between inputs and movement.
-In fact, this reactive approach still passes around `IObservable`s which can make it difficult to reason, test, expand, and even use 3rd party assets that do not use observables.
+Now, you should be convinced that reactive programming will lead to more efficient and maintanable code when compared with classical, imperative coding.

+### Why Redux

+Note that there is still coupling between inputs and movement.
+What if you wanted to move the character regardless of input (e.g., on a timer or because of an event trigger)?
+You would have to create a reactive situation for both observing the event and handling the movement for each variation.

+Enter [Redux](http://redux.js.org/).
+Instead of components observing events and then rendering changes, they observe said events and then mutate a global state object (via actions and pure functions called "reducers").
+Other components who's sole purpose is to render changes will then observe changes to the state and then render.

-Using Redux, this example can be abstracted further.
-CharacterController.Move should only care that a Vector3 was provided to it.
-It should not care where that Vector3 came from or whether it is an Observable or not.
-This can be done by:
+In the aforementioned example, CharacterController.Move would only care that a Vector3 state change occurreded using Redux.
+It would not care where that change came from.This can be done by:

 1. Observe input from any source
 2. Dispatch input to redux store